naraku11/scars/README.md

 **Option A — Git (recommended)**

-Open **hPanel → Advanced → SSH Access** or use the built-in Terminal:
+Open **hPanel → SSH Access** (search "SSH" in the hPanel search bar) or use the Terminal button inside the Node.js app panel:

 ```bash
 cd ~/domains/uv-scars.com